microsoft/cpp-async/README.md

 For implementations that wish to treat cancellation as exceptional, this exception type can be thrown to indicate that a task responded to a cancellation request rather than completing successfully.

-Alternatives to exceptions include returning a sentinel value or using std::excepted (C++23).
+Alternatives to exceptions include returning a sentinel value or using std::expected (C++23).
 For details, see the Cancellation section below.

 Example usage: